materialsproject/reaction-network/README.md

 ```

 :warning: While this will take care of most dependencies, if you are using any of the network-based features (i.e. within `rxn_network.network`), then `graph-tool` must be installed.
 Unfortunately, this cannot
-be installed through pip; please see https://graph-tool.skewed.de/ for more details. :warning:
+be installed through pip.
+Please see https://graph-tool.skewed.de/ for more details. :warning:

 We recommend the following installation procedure which installs graph-tool through conda-forge.